mui/material-ui/docs/data/joy/components/avatar/avatar.md

 To render the Avatar Group vertically, add the CSS `writing-mode: vertical-rl` property and rotate the interior element (if one is present) by -90 degrees.

 :::info
-This approach is preferable as it preserves the overlapping offset between Avatars; the alternative—`flexDirection: column`—does not.
+This approach is preferable because it preserves the overlapping offset between Avatars; the alternative—`flexDirection: column`—does not.
 :::

 {{"demo": "VerticalAvatarGroup.js"}}